Organic Baby Formula Through the Winter

 Think about how many feedings you will be away from home and pack enough bottles, formula, and water for both.
 If you are taking bottled water, make sure that it is not enhanced with fluoride or other minerals that your baby doesn’t need.
 Organic baby formula such as Hipp, Holle, Lebenswert, and Loulouka generally come in sachets, so it is easier to fit in a diaper bag than bulky cans.

 Are you going to be out in the cold?
 Consider boiling your water ahead of time.
-You can keep your baby warm from the inside out by heating water before putting it in a thermos.
+You can keep your baby warm from the inside out by heating water before putting it in a thermos or insulated water bottle.
 By the time you make a bottle, the water will have cooled slightly but not as cold as a water bottle that has been outside all day.
 If you make extra water, you can make yourself some hot chocolate if you remember to bring the mix packet.

 Winter with your baby can be a magical time as they are exposed to new sensations and experiences.
 If you are a parent who enjoys being outdoors, you can share that joy with your little one without worrying about feedings.